gabrieledarrigo/curiosities-scraper/README.md

-# curiosities-scraper
+# Curiosity scraper 🔎

-A multi thread application to scrape data from curiositadalmondo.it
+A very naif, multi thread Rust application to scrape data from curiositadalmondo.it.